vgno/roc-web/README.md

 4. Go to the example you want and run `npm link roc-web`.
 5. Using the `roc-cli` run `roc run dev` to get started.

+## Tips

+### Restart Server in Dev Mode
+You can restart the server when running the application in development mode by typing `rs` in the terminal window and hitting enter.

 ## Build an application
 When creating an application based on __roc-web__ you use `createServer`.
 It returns an object that has a start method on it that can be invoked to run the application.